Copyright (c) 2007 THE THRASH METAL GUIDE

 ZEROZONIC (SWEDEN)

-This is a side project of the mastermind behind Scariot Daniel Olaisen.
+Based on the demmo: this is a side project of the mastermind behind Scariot Daniel Olaisen.
 The style here is nothing like the technically-exuberant one of the other band; this is modern groovy post-thrash with a slight alternative twist which owes a lot to bands like Pantera, Machine Head and GZR.

 Demo Demo, 2005